 The diagram below highlights two overlapping CNNC motifs at specific positions within primary transcripts of human microRNAs, which are important for microRNA processing (see Examples):

-Xuebing Wu and David Bartel (2017) kpLogo: positional k-mer analysis reveals hidden specificity in biological sequences, see preprint in bioRxiv.
+Xuebing Wu and David Bartel (2017) kpLogo: positional k-mer analysis reveals hidden specificity in biological sequences, Nucleic Acids Research, in press.

 Copyright (c) 2017 Xuebing Wu